uva-bi-sdad/dc.osrm.school.drve/README.md

-# YOUR_REPO_NAME Ex) dc.template
+# dc.osrm.school.drive

-Allows user to easily get YOUR_DATA data from the SDAD Data Commons.
+Allows user to easily get drive time to Virginia post-HS education data from the SDAD Data Commons.
 Data can be provided directly or in a file.